rezapaya/Sharif-Judge/README.md

   1. Download the latest release from [download page](http://sharifjudge.ir/download) and unpack downloaded file in your public html directory.
   2. Create a MySql or PostgreSql database for Sharif Judge.
-  3. Set database connection settings in file `application/config/database.php`.
+  3. Set database connection settings in `application/config/database.php`.
   4. Make `application/cache/Twig` writable by php.
   5. Open the main page of Sharif Judge in a web browser and follow the installation process.
   6. Log in with your admin account.